manassaloi/manassaloi.github.io/_posts/2016-05-04-the-ceo-next-door-elena.markdown

 + Best CEOs start talent discussions from a zero base.
 Rather than assuming that you have to live with what you have, imagine you had to redraft your entire team for the sole purpose of winning against company vision and goals.

-+ “Ninety percent of CEO leadership is behavior modification.”
++ Ninety percent of CEO leadership is behavior modification.

 + Once a board gets concerned about a CEO, if that concern is not resolved, on average it takes boards just under two years to move out a CEO

 + The CEO may not have the formal authority to lead the board, but he has the responsibility to put the company on a path to success, even if that means taking risks with the board.

-+ “If you want to win people over, first understand who they are and what they care about.”
++ If you want to win people over, first understand who they are and what they care about.

 + Succeeding with your board (or with anyone else, for that matter) starts with understanding how their performance is measured and motivated.
 With that grounding, you also need to go beyond the numbers.
 Get to know your board members one-on-one and understand their context and their pressures, dreams, and fears.